PostgREST/postgrest/docs/api/writing.md

 * ❌ Cannot be cached or prefetched
 * ❌ Not idempotent

-While regular insertion uses JSON to encode the value, bulk insertion uses CSV.
+You can POST a JSON array or CSV to insert multiple rows in a single HTTP request.
+Note that using CSV requires less parsing on the server and is **much faster**.

+Example of CSV bulk insert.
 Simply post to a table route with `Content-Type: text/csv` and include the names of the columns as the first row.
 For instance

 ```HTTP
 POST /people